zkonecny/ai_agents_course/lesson_4/README.md

-# MSSQL Agent with Weather Tool - N8N Workflow
+# AI Agent with database and weather tool - N8N Workflow

 An intelligent AI agent for querying SQL Server databases using natural language, powered by OpenAI GPT-4 Mini.